14 Best Voice to Text Apps for Android, iPhone & PC (2026)

 Frequently Asked Questions (FAQs)

-A: Many good voice typing apps are completely free, including Apple Dictation and Google Keyboard.
+A: Many good voice to text apps are completely free, including Apple Dictation and Google Keyboard.
 Voicetonotes.ai offers both free and premium options.
 Avoid apps that cost money every month unless they offer something really special.

 Q: Do voice typing apps work without internet?